-Tourism has been increasingly developing in Romania from the 1930’s when the nucleus of the resorts, characterized by small isolated buildings, were extended reproducing the design of urban spaces.
-In the period from the 1930’s to the 1960’s the foundations for the mass tourism were set.
-During the second half of the twentieth century and under the supervision of the architect Cezar Lazarescu, the Romanian coastline experienced massive development with the construction of numerous resorts.
-These centralized projects aimed at integrating accommodation areas, taking into consideration the landscape’s distinct relief, shoreline configuration, the area’s traffic and infrastructure etc. These resort complexes, based on land systematization and planning, increased the hotels’ capacity, each had their own individual identities and hosted new tourist accommodation typology, principally leisure, recreation and treatment.
+Tourism has been increasingly developing in Romania from the 1930’s when the nuclei of the resorts, characterized by small isolated buildings, were extended to reproduce urban design.
+From the 1930’s to the 1960’s, the foundations for the mass tourism were set.
+During the second half of the 20th century and under the supervision of the architect Cezar Lazarescu, the Romanian coastline experienced massive development with the construction of numerous resorts.
+These centralized projects aimed at integrating accommodation areas, taking into consideration the specific landscape, shoreline configuration, local traffic and infrastructure etc. These resort complexes, based on land systematization and planning, increased the hotel capacity.
+They each had their own individual identities and hosted new tourist accommodation types, principally leisure, recreation and treatment.
 Underlying this development the planners’ aspirations were to build leisure facilities besides the accommodation spaces.

 Currently, a large number of hotels on the Romanian seaside are in an advanced state of degradation.
-This decay phase has been reached either because of the uncertain legal status of some of them, or for lack of funds.
-All these degradations appear mostly due to lack of maintenance of buildings while some of them give the impression that they have been abandoned.
+The state of decay is the result of either uncertain legal status or lack of funds.
+Degradations appeared mostly due to the lack of maintenance, while some of the buildings give the impression of having been abandoned.

-The Neptun-Olimp ensemble is a balneotherapeutic resort situated in the former location of the forest Comorova.
+The Neptun-Olimp ensemble is a spa resort situated in the former Comorova Forest.

-The Neptun Resort was inaugurated in 1967, at the same time with the opening of the first hotels.
+The Neptun Resort was inaugurated in 1967, with the opening of its first hotels.
 The Neptun Hotel, located in the center of the resort, is one of its symbols.
 The Neptun Hotel, as well as the Forum Hotel from the Costinesti Resort, has a silhouette dominated by two axes of composition, one horizontal and one vertical.
-The main entrance, the foyer, the reception areas, the conference rooms, the restaurant and the technical annexes develop horizontally into an ensemble with a single level, composed of elements in which the opaque part is predominant.
+The main entrance, the foyer, the reception areas, the conference rooms, the restaurant and the technical annexes develop horizontally on a single level, an ensemble composed of predominantly opaque elements.
 The architectural appearance is dominated by decorative vertical elements made of prefabricated concrete.
-Accommodations are located in a tower-type building (beam-to-column) with eight levels, with a rigorous facade where the right angle prevails.
-The decorative elements are made of vertical balustrades and elements separating the terraces made of concrete.
+Accommodations are located in a eight storey high tower (beam-to-column), with a rigorous front where the right angle prevails.
+The decorative elements are made of vertical balustrades and elements separating the concrete terraces.

 At present, the hotel no longer works at full capacity.
-Although the building is in a better condition than other buildings of the Neptun Resort, because the maintenance work at the hotel has not been done on a regular basis, several degradations can be seen, such as: deteriorated exterior plaster and facade staining due to environmental factors and improper isolation, which further caused infiltrations of rainwater, deterioration of the terraces waterproofing, the occurrence of parasitic vegetation on terraces and on the facades, exterior access platforms degradation and adjacent green spaces deterioration.
+Although the building is in a better condition than other buildings in Neptun, the lack of maintenance on a regular basis has led to a series of degradations, such as: deteriorated exterior plaster and façade stains from environmental factors and improper isolation (which further caused rainwater infiltrations), deterioration of the terraces waterproofing, the occurrence of parasitic vegetation on terraces and on the fronts, degradation of exterior access platforms and of adjacent green spaces.

 The Olimp resort was completed in 1972 and has three main hotel compounds: